-We are fully committed to having a meaningful and positive impact on our stakeholders and to operating in a manner that positively contributes to the upliftment and advancement of communities and the environment in which we operate.
+This committee is fully committed to ensuring that the Group has a meaningful and positive impact on our stakeholders and to operating in a manner that positively contributes to the upliftment and advancement of communities and the environment in which we operate.

 As a Group, we believe in the development and empowerment of our employees and aim to enhance performance by "growing our employees".
-The Group is committed to its shared values: People, accountability, integrity, commitment, stakeholders, respect, trust and investment.
+The Group is entrenching and living its shared values: People, accountability, integrity, commitment, stakeholders, respect, trust and investment.